SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-19-android-native-development-kit-cookbook-a-review.markdown

 ### Chapter 3 “Build and Debug NDK Applications”

-Everyone who’s ever touched or used an Android device knows the complexity involved with the different models / capabilities and options in Android development, in this chapter you will be guided through both the how and .what the best practices are when configuring your Android solutions&nbsp; and build environments.
+Everyone who’s ever touched or used an Android device knows the complexity involved with the different models / capabilities and options in Android development, in this chapter you will be guided through both the how and .what the best practices are when configuring your Android solutions  and build environments.

 Remember you are rarely building just one Android app but several, to cope with all the variety that exists.